It's good to go through the Exchange Hybrid test plan checklist and test all the…

 You have a hybrid environment that syncs the on-premises Active Directory to Azure Active Directory.
 After you create a new AD user on-premises, you want to create a new Exchange Online mailbox (Office 365).

 In this example, the user Ali Tajran is already created in AD on-premises and synced to Azure AD.
-Make sure that the AD-object shows up in Azure AD or Microsoft 365 admin center.
+Make sure that the AD object appears in Azure AD or Microsoft 365 admin center.

 Note: Use the Enable-RemoteMailbox cmdlet to create a mailbox in the cloud-based service for an existing user in the on-premises Active Directory.
 This cmdlet is available only in on-premises Exchange.